shadowed1/Chard/README.md

 <br>

+### How to use:
+- After installer finishes, open a new ChromeOS shell via crosh shell to continue.
+- Type in `cr` or `chard_root` to enter Chard Chroot with Sommelier support.

+- `startxfce4` to launch a basic app launcher shelf that can be adjusted.

 ### *Known Issues - Some of these issues might not be easily fixed:*

 - Bubblewrap support is not functioning.
 This means Steam, Flatpak, Firefox, and other apps requiring user namespace support are unsupported (for now?).